marcduiker/azure-functions-university/lessons/cosmosdb.md

 |Nr|Exercise
 |-|-
-|1|Creating a Function App project with a CosmosDBTrigger
-|2|Changing the template
+|1|Running the Azure CosmosDB Emulator
+|2|Using the CosmosDB output binding
-|3|Adding a CosmosDB input binding
+|3|Using the CosmosDB input binding
-|4|Adding a CosmosDB output binding
+|4|Creating a CosmosDB Trigger function
+|5|Using Azure KeyVault for storing the connection string
+|6|Reusing the CosmosDB connection with dependency injection
+|7|Deploying to Azure

+> 📝 **Tip** - If you're stuck at any point you can have a look at the [source code](../src) in this repository

 ---

-## 1. Creating a Function App project with a CosmosDBTrigger
+## 1. Running the Azure CosmosDB Emulator

+In this exercise we'll look into CosmosDB Emulator to see how you can interact with Containers and Queries in your local environment

 ### Steps